roryp/weblogic-on-azure/cluster/README.md

 * Go to the [Azure portal](http://portal.azure.com).
 * Select Create a resource -> Databases -> Azure Database for PostgreSQL.
 In "How do you plan to use the service?" select "single server".
 * The steps in this section use `<your suffix>`.
 The suffix could be your first name such as "reza".
 It should be short and reasonably unique, and less than 10 charracters in length.
-* Create and specify a new resource group named weblogic-cafe-group-`<your suffix>` .
+* Create and specify a new resource group named weblogic-cafe-db-group-`<your suffix>` .
 * Specify the Server name to be weblogic-cafe-db-`<your suffix>`.
 * Specify the location to be a location close to you.
 * Leave the Version at its default.